 AR 444.
-Digital Design 4/Multimedia (3)
+Digital Design 4: Multimedia (3)

 A design course with a focus on new digital animation, video and presentation software applications.
-Students will learn to construct interactive content on current media discs or drives with the primary goal of producing an interactive portfolio and design package.
-Prerequisites: AR 135, 236, 243, and 343.
+Students will learn to construct interactive content for web delivery with the primary goal of producing an interactive portfolio and professional design package.
+Prerequisites: AR 135, 236, 243.
+Materials fee required.